2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/index.md

 ---
-uid: NetCode.StronglyTypedCode.Index
+uid: NetCode.StrongTypedCode.Index
 ---

-# Strongly Typed Code in 2sxc 17+
+# Strong Typed Code in 2sxc 17+

-**Strongly Typed Code** is the newest way to write C# and Razor code in 2sxc 17+.
+**Strong Typed Code** is the newest way to write C# and Razor code in 2sxc 17+.
 It extends the [Typed Code](xref:NetCode.TypedCode.Index).
 As such, it's fully compatible, but ever more type-safe and easier to code and debug.

-## What does Strongly Typed Code Look Like?
+## What does Strong Typed Code Look Like?

 ```razor
 @inherits AppCode.Razor.ProductRazor